Information on How to Identify Abdominal Pain

-- Takes a long time to pass a stool.
-May spend 10 minutes or more on the toilet.
+- Taking a long time to pass a stool, spending 10 minutes or more on the toilet

-- When your child does go, he passes a lot of stool.
+- When your child does go, they pass a lot of stool

-- The pain is usually crampy, gassy pain felt anywhere in the abdomen.
-It often is worse after eating dairy, but may come and go anytime during the day.
+- The pain is usually a cramped, gassy pain felt anywhere in the abdomen.
+Naturally, it often is worse after eating dairy, but may come and go anytime during the day.

-3. Heartburn, gastritis and ulcers – gastritis is the medical term for upset stomach or heartburn.
-It refers to inflammation in the stomach caused by over-production of stomach acid.
+Gastritis is the medical term for upset stomach or heartburn.
+It refers to inflammation in the stomach caused by the over-production of stomach acid.
 Ulcers occur when this acid erodes too far into the stomach lining.
-Older children will describe it as a burning or gnawing pain over the upper middle or left side of the abdomen, or even the middle of the chest.
-Younger children can’t describe a pain as "burning”.
-There are two main causes of this over-production of acid:
+Older children will describe it as a burning or gnawing pain over the upper-middle or left side of the abdomen, or even the middle of the chest.
+Unfortunately, younger children have a hard time describing pain as "burning."
+So there are three main causes of this over-production of acid to be aware of:

 - Stress – emotional stress in children can cause increased stomach acid and stomach aches.

 - Infection – there is a particular bacteria called Helicobacter Pylori that can infect the stomach and cause increased stomach acid and pain.
-This infection can run in families.
-It is diagnosed either by a simple blood test or with a biopsy taken during endoscopy of the stomach.
-The blood test is not very reliable for children under 5 years.
+This infection can be hereditary.
+It is diagnosed either by a simple blood test or with a biopsy taken during endoscopy of the stomach, however, this blood test is not very reliable for children under 5 years old.

 - Medications – some medications can cause stomach irritation.
 The most common culprits are aspirin and ibuprofen products.

-The treatment for gastritis or stomach ulcers is to take antacid pills before meals (Zantac 75 or Pepcid AC are two common over-the-counter ones) or after meals you can try Tums, Maalox or Mylanta.
+The treatment for gastritis or stomach ulcers is to take antacid pills before meals (Zantac 75 or Pepcid AC are two common over-the-counter ones) or after meals, you can try Tums, Maalox, or Mylanta.
 If this type of burning pain continues for more than two weeks, you should see your doctor.
-The treatment for H. Pylori infection is several weeks of antibiotics and antacids together.

-Other causes – there are many other, less common causes.
-These include:
+There are many other, less common causes which include: